Bisma00/first-project/README.md

 ## What I Learned
 - How to style pages using **basic CSS** (colors, spacing, fonts, image handling).
 - How to **locate and organize React components** in a project.
 - How HTML, CSS, and JS work together to build a functional page.
+- How to make a **responsive website** that works on different screen sizes (mobile, tablet, desktop).

 ## Tech Stack
 - **HTML5**